-The fair values of the Group's investment properties amounted to \$\textstyle{2}167.4\$ million, comprising 10% of the Group's consolidated assets as at December 31, 2021.
-The gain from change in fair value of investment properties recognized in the consolidated statement of comprehensive income amounted to \$\textstyle{2}40.1\$ million in 2021.
+The fair values of the Group's investment properties amounted to ₹168.2 million comprising 8% of the Group's consolidated assets as at December 31, 2022.
+The net gain from change in fair value of investment properties recognized in the consolidated statements of comprehensive income amounted to ₹737,250 in 2022.
 The Group engaged the services of an independent firm of appraisers to determine the appraised values of the investment properties.

-We considered the valuation of the investment properties measured at fair value as a key audit matter because of the significance of the gain from change in fair value of investment properties recognized in 2021, and because the determination of the respective values and the selection of appropriate valuation methodology thereof involve significant judgment and estimation.
-Our audit procedures included, among others, understanding of the valuation process of the investment properties, evaluating the appraisal reports prepared by the independent firm of appraisers that support the fair value determination, and reviewing the underlying assumptions and calculation of the valuation adjustment.
+We considered the valuation of the investment properties measured at fair value as a key audit matter because the determination of the respective values and the selection of appropriate valuation methodology thereof involve significant judgment and estimation.
+Our audit procedures included, among others, an understanding of the valuation process of the investment properties, evaluation of the appraisal reports prepared by the independent firm of appraisers that support the fair value determination, and review of the underlying assumptions and calculation of the valuation adjustment.
 We also evaluated the professional qualifications and objectivity of the independent firm of appraisers.
-Moreover, we reviewed the adequacy of the related disclosures in Note 9 to the consolidated financial statements.
+Moreover, we reviewed the adequacy of the related disclosures in Note 10 to the consolidated financial statements.